aryansar2003/Student-Placement-Analysis/README.md

 # 🎓 Student Placement Analysis Dashboard

-## 📌 Project Overview

-This project analyzes **45,000 student records** to identify the key factors influencing placement success.

-Using **SQL, Python, and Power BI**, the project explores academic performance, coding skills, communication skills, internships, projects, backlogs, and risk categories to generate actionable insights for improving placement outcomes.
+An end-to-end Data Analytics project that analyzes factors influencing student placements using **SQL, Python, and Power BI**.

+The project combines data cleaning, exploratory data analysis, SQL-based business analysis, and an interactive Power BI dashboard to identify the key drivers of student placement success and provide actionable recommendations for improving placement outcomes.

 ---

-## 🎯 Business Problem

-Educational institutions often struggle to identify why some students get placed while others do not.

-This project answers questions such as:

-- Which branches have the highest placement rates?
-- Does CGPA influence placement?
-- How important are internships?
-- Do coding skills improve employability?
-- Which students are at higher placement risk?
-- What actions can colleges take to improve placement outcomes?
+# 📌 Project Overview

+The objective of this project is to identify the academic and non-academic factors that influence student placements.

+The analysis focuses on:

+- Academic Performance (CGPA)
+- Coding Skills
+- Communication Skills
+- Internship Experience
+- Academic Backlogs
+- Projects Completed
+- Placement Risk Categories

+The final dashboard helps placement teams identify at-risk students early and make data-driven decisions to improve placement rates.

 ---